SUMMER MUSIC INSTITUTE

 Tuition for the week is $450.00

 Tuition includes lunch each day in one of our fantastic Panther Dining Halls.
-Lunch is served as an all you care eat buffet with options for dietary needs such as vegans, vegetarians, gluten-free and others.
+Lunch is served as an all you can eat buffet with options for dietary needs such as vegans, vegetarians, gluten-free and others.
 Each day, the entree choices include classic staples such as pizza, hamburgers, and hot dogs as well as rotating entree themes such as Italian, Asian, Mexican and more.

 Each participant will receive a camp t-shirt at no extra cost.